Skip to content

 To learn more about ticks and tick-borne disease, please visit our partners at the University of Rhode Island™ TickEncounter.org.
 Local and state health agencies as well as the CDC also provide online information about ticks and how to protect yourself.
 Massachusetts residents may find the Mass DPH website particularly useful.
 Its important to always remember that your healthcare provider is the only person that can give you medical advice or prescribe treatment and TickReport™ should never be misinterpreted as a substitute for medical diagnosis.

 TickReport™ is not a substitute for medical consultation or diagnosis, but your TickReport™ does provide information about risk to you individually and when we look at all the ticks we collect, we can also provide valuable information to the rest of the world.
 After being bitten by a tick, many people will want to see a healthcare provider.
 Your healthcare provider can only guess whether your tick is a risk based on estimates of how long it has fed and what kind of tick it is.
-S/he may decide to prescribe an antibiotic based just on your having been bitten.
+They may decide to prescribe an antibiotic based just on your notice of a tick bite.
+Tick testing can provide more information on the type of tick, the length of feeding, and the exact pathogens that tick did or did not carry.
+The presence of bacterial, viral, or protozoan pathogens may inform your doctor's approach to care.
 Blood test results will not be possible for weeks after your tick bite.
 But TickReport™ can take part of the guesswork out of the visit.
 Within three business days of receiving your tick (often in the same day), we can give you highly accurate information about what is inside your tick to help make better-informed decisions about protecting yourself from illnesses.

 Absolutely.
 Your personal contact information is only used to send your results.
 Generic information like your tick bite are included in our passive surveillance, but there is no link with personal identity.
 For example, we may report the number of ticks found on adults aged 21--45 in a given town, but no details of those adults are ever shared.
 We report these anonymous data to let other people learn more about risks.